-To become a Sponsor for the Helping Hands Program, we accept Cash, Check, Visa, or MasterCard.
+To become a Donor for the Helping Hands Program, we accept Cash, Check, Visa, or MasterCard.

-Sponsors will need to provide the company or individual’s name and mailing address for the recipients to send “Thank you” cards to.
-As an extra “thank you”, the Alaska State Fair will send all sponsors a director’s reception invitation.
+Donors will need to provide the company or individual’s name and mailing address for the recipients to send “Thank you” cards to.
+Donors will have their logo or name displayed on the Helping Hands Page and will receive a special “thank you” from us.

 For more info contact: